cosmos/cosmos-sdk/docs/architecture/adr-019-protobuf-state-encoding.md

 }
 ```

-In addition to serving as a whitelist, `InterfaceContext` could also serve
+In addition to serving as a whitelist, `InterfaceContext` can also serve
 to communicate the list of concrete types that satisfy an interface to clients.

 Note that `InterfaceContext` usage does not deviate from standard protobuf
-usage of `Any`, it just introduces a security and introspection layer.
+usage of `Any`, it just introduces a security and introspection layer for
+golang usage.

 ### Using `Any` to encode state